-(B) If the Office of the Interconnection determines during the reliability analysis for an Operating Day that a resource was committed to maintain system reliability, the associated balancing Operating Reserve charges shall be allocated according to ratio share of real time load plus export transactions.
+(B) If the Office of the Interconnection determines during the reliability analysis for an Operating Day that a resource was committed to maintain system reliability, the associated balancing Energy Make Whole credits, identified as reliability analysis credits for reliability, shall be allocated according to ratio share of real time load plus export transactions.

-(C) If the Office of the Interconnection determines during the reliability analysis for an Operating Day that a resource with a day-ahead schedule is required to deviate from that schedule to provide balancing Operating Reserves, the associated balancing Operating Reserve charges shall be allocated pursuant to (A) or (B) above
+(C) If the Office of the Interconnection determines during the reliability analysis for an Operating Day that a resource with a day-ahead schedule is required to deviate from that schedule to provide balancing Operating Reserves, the associated balancing Energy Make Whole credits shall be identified in the same manner as units committed during the reliability analysis pursuant to subsections 3.2.3(p)(i)(A) and 3.2.3(p)(i)(B) hereof.

-(ii) For resources scheduled during an Operating Day, the associated balancing Operating Reserve charges (A) If the Office of the Interconnection directs a resource to operate during an Operating Day to provide balancing Operating Reserves, the associated balancing Operating Reserve charges shall be allocated according to ratio share of load plus exports.
-The foregoing notwithstanding, charges will be assessed pursuant to this section only if the LMP at the resource's bus does not meet or exceed the applicable offer of the resource for at least four 5-minute intervals during one or more discrete clock hours during each period the resource operated and produced MWs during the relevant Operating Day.
-If a resource operated and produced MWs for less than four 5-minute intervals during one or more discrete clock hours during the relevant Operating Day, the charges for that resource during the hour it was operated less than four 5-minute intervals will be identified as being in the same category as identified for the Operating Reserves for the other discrete clock hours.
+(ii) For resources scheduled during an Operating Day, the associated balancing Energy Make Whole credits shall be allocated according to the following provisions:

+(A) If the Office of the Interconnection directs a resource to operate during an Operating Day to provide balancing Operating Reserves, the associated balancing Energy Make Whole credits, identified as real-time credits for reliability, shall be allocated according to ratio share of load plus exports.
+The foregoing notwithstanding, credits will be applied pursuant to this section only if the LMP at the resource's bus does not meet or exceed the applicable offer of the resource for at least four 5-minute intervals during one or more discrete clock hours during each period the resource operated and produced MWs during the relevant Operating Day.
+If a resource operated and produced MWs for less than four 5-minute intervals during one or more discrete clock hours during the relevant Operating Day, the credits for that resource during the hour it was operated less than four 5-minute intervals will be identified as being in the same category (real-time credits for reliability or real-time credits for deviations) as identified for the Operating Reserves for the other discrete clock hours.

-(B) If the Office of the Interconnection directs a resource not covered by section 3.2.3(h)(ii)(A) to operate in real-time during an Operating Day, the associated balancing Operating reserve charges shall be allocated according to real-time deviations from day-ahead schedules determined pursuant to Tariff, Attachment K-Appendix, section 3.2.3(h).
+(B) If the Office of the Interconnection directs a resource not covered by Tariff, Attachment K-Appendix, section 3.2.3(p)(ii)(A) hereof to operate in real-time during an Operating Day, the associated balancing Energy Make Whole credits, identified as real-time credits for deviations, shall be allocated to deviations determined pursuant to Tariff, Attachment K-Appendix, section 3.2.3(h).

+(iii) PJM shall post on its Web site the aggregate amount of MWs committed that meet the criteria referenced in Tariff, Attachment K-Appendix, sections 3.2.3(p)(i) and (p)(ii).

+The costs associated with scheduling of units for Black Start Service or testing of Black Start Service units shall be allocated by ratio share of the monthly transmission use of each Network Customer or Transmission Customer serving Zonal load or non-Zonal load, as determined in accordance with the formulas contained in Tariff, Schedule 6A.

+(q) regional buckets and balancing uplift charges